-Alex Short has become the latest candidate to be fired by Lord Sugar on The Apprentice.
+Sophie Wilding has become the next candidate to be fired by Lord Sugar on The Apprentice.

-The Apprentice continues next Thursday at 9pm on BBC One.
+The Apprentice continues next Thursday on BBC One with a task centred around a racing-themed corporate away day.